OHDSI/TheBookOfOhdsi/SqlAndR.md

 |DAY               |PI         |           |
 |EOMONTH           |POWER      |           |

-* Requires special priviliges on Oracle.
+* Requires special privileges on Oracle.
 Has no equivalent on SQLite.

 Similarly, many SQL syntax structures are supported.
 Here is a non-exhaustive lists of things that we know will translate well: